Characterizing the minimax rate of nonparametric regression under bounded star-shaped constraints: Introduction

 \section{Introduction}

-This paper investigates minimax rates for nonparametric regression models under convex constraints.
-We build on the techniques of \citet{neykov2022minimax}, in which a lower bound is established using Fano's inequality, and then provide a universal scheme that matches this lower bound.
+This paper investigates minimax rates for nonparametric regression models under star-shaped constraints.
+We build on the techniques of \citet{neykov2022minimax} and \citet{prasadan2024informationtheoreticlimitsrobust} with a universal scheme whose error matches the well-known minimax lower bound due to Fano's inequality.
 The minimax rate turns out to depend closely on the local geometry of the constraint set, in particular, in terms of its local packing numbers.
-We are able to handle cases where the function in $\mathcal{F}$ do not have a uniform sup-norm bound.\footnote{While we can handle function spaces unbounded in sup norm constraints we are always assuming that the function space has a bounded $L_2(\PP_X)$ diameter.} Our algorithmic upper bound also applies when the noise term is sub-Gaussian.
+We are able to handle cases where the functions in $\cF$ do not have a uniform sup-norm bound.\footnote{While we can handle function spaces unbounded in sup norm constraints we are always assuming that the function space has a bounded $\LtwoP$ diameter, defined in Section 1.1.} Our algorithmic upper bound also applies when the noise term is sub-Gaussian.